-In 2018, the project Fostering Competition in ASEAN started and included a component reviewing competitive neutrality in the sector of small-package delivery services in each of the ASEAN member countries.
-The project is currently ongoing but outputs can already be accessed on this page Towards a Level Playing Field between SOEs and Private Entities in ASEAN.
+From 2018-2021 the project Fostering Competition in ASEAN included a component reviewing competitive neutrality in the sector of small-package delivery services in each of the ASEAN member countries.
+Outputs can be accessed on this page: Towards a Level Playing Field between SOEs and Private Entities in ASEAN.

 In 2019, the OECD Working Party No.2 of the Competition Committee held a session with presentations by delegations on the tool that they use to address competitive neutrality issues in their markets.
 The presentations can be found below.